 The neural integrator gets its name because the transformation of eye velocity into eye position is the computational operation of integration with respect to time.
-Integrator neurons are operationally defined as premotor neurons that carry a horizontal eye position signal in their spiking.
+Integrator neurons are operationally defined as premotor neurons that carry a horizontal eye position signal in their spiking [not specific enough].
 (There is also an integrator for vertical eye movements, but it will not be discussed here.)
-Integrator cells are thought to send their eye position signals through direct synapses onto extraocular motor neurons located in the abducens nucleus.
-They are also thought to receive inputs from multiple convergent pathways that encode eye velocity for every type of eye movement.
+Integrator cells are thought [does this imply theory or experiment?] to send their eye position signals through direct synapses onto extraocular motor neurons located in the abducens nucleus.
+They are also thought [likewise] to receive inputs from multiple convergent pathways that encode eye velocity for every type of eye movement.
 Therefore, the neural integrator is the “final common pathway” for all types of eye movements in fish (Pastor:1994tx; Aksay:2000cn; Aksay:2001fx), rodents (vanAlphen:2001vc), non-human primates (Robinson:1989wt; Robinson:1975vm), and humans (Leigh:2015ts).

 Previous attempts to understand how the integrator neurons transforms the ’pulse’ like eye velocity signals to a ‘step’ like eye position output have relied on combining single-cell electrophysiology with light-microscopic dye fills.
 Intracellular recording in goldfish hindbrain neurons that exhibited spiking correlated to eye position, followed by anatomical dye fill, show the axons of these cells to send collaterals to areas where other integrator neurons were observed (Aksay:2000cn).
 Similar anatomical observations have been observed in cats (McCrea:1985hx) and nonhuman primates (Steiger:1979ev).
 These observations have shaped theoretical models to propose that integration can be setup by recurrent excitation between these neurons (Kamath:1976jm; seung\s\do5(h)ow\s\do5(1)996; Seung:2000kl; fisher\s\do5(m)odeling\s\do5(2)013).
 More recent high throughput methods have relied on two-photon calcium imaging to identify many integrator neurons followed by sparse, targeted single cell electroporation of fluorescent indicators for anatomical reconstruction (Lee:2015dv).
 While these studies have delineated the arborization and projection patterns of integrator neurons, they were limited to one or a few neurons in any individual brain and do not reveal locations and the distributions of their input and outpus synapses.
-And although, the axonal projections could potentially contact dendrites of other integrator neurons, conclusive evidence for contact and synapses has been lacking.
+And although, the axonal projections could potentially contact dendrites of other integrator neurons, conclusive evidence for contact and synapses has been lacking. [well done]